buptlishantao/xbob.paper.tpami2013/README.rst

   1. Train a PLDA model using the first two classes of the dataset
   2. Enrol a class-specific PLDA model for the third class of the dataset
   3. Compute (verification) scores for both positive and negative samples
-  4. Plot the distribution of the score and save it into a file called iris.png
+  4. Plot the distribution of the score and save it into a file

 To run this simple example, you just need to execute the following command::